 - Retain that information.

-- Use or weigh that information as part of the process of making the decision.
+- Use that information as part of the process of making the decision.

 - Communicate their decision (whether by talking, using sign language or any other means).